-For this SML framework, we consider a larger case study of an adaptive modulator that consists of three IPs: regulator, convolutor and analyzer.
+For the SML framework, we consider a larger case study of an adaptive modulator that consists of three IPs: regulator, convolutor and analyzer (Figure 5).
 The regulator module takes an input signal and a control signal and outputs based on the control signal by adding a threshold value.
 This output is then multiplied with a masking value by the convolutor module.
 The output of the system is given by the amplitude signal.
 The analyzer module outputs the control signal based on the input of the amplitude.
-Due to lack of space, we only show some code snippets in this paper.
-However, complete code listing can be downloaded from [15].
+Code listing for the Adaptive Modulator can be downloaded from [15].